Art and Design

 Credits 3

-An introductory studio experience, this course examines both technical and aesthetic relationships specific to three-dimensional forms as well as creative problem-solving through manipulation of various media and techniques.
-This course also emphasizes tool usage and studio safety.
+An introductory studio experience, this course examines both technical and aesthetic relationships specific to three-dimensional forms as well as creative problem-solving various media and techniques.
+This course also emphasizes tool and wood shop usage and studio safety.
 Fee: Additional fee required.

 ARDE2020: Survey of Visual Art